medplum/medplum/packages/docs/docs/fhir-datastore/patient-deduplication/patient-deduplication.md

 ## Conclusion

 While this guide might not be exhaustive, this guide serves as a starting point for building a production-ready deduplication workflow.
 While it requires some planning up front, reconciling patient data from multiple sources can create a powerful data asset to power your clinical workflows.
+You can also check out our [blog post](/blog/patient-deduplication) on the topic for more information.